shini2311/SQL-PROJECT/README.md

   • Improved skills in SQL querying, data cleaning, and data analysis.

   • Generated insights useful for business planning and decision-making.

+<h2>5 Conclusion</h2>

+The retail sales analysis helped uncover the store’s key sales patterns, top-performing categories, and customer behavior trends.
+By using SQL, the data was cleaned, explored, and transformed into meaningful insights that can support better business decisions.
+Overall, the project demonstrates strong skills in SQL querying, data handling, and real-world analytical thinking.